-Toddler Activities: Trick or Treating Safety
+Trick or Treat Safety

 Tips to Prepare Children

-If you plan to trick or treat door to door, start practicing street safety.
+- If you plan to trick or treat door to door, start practicing street safety.
 Remind them not to run ahead and wait for an adult whenever crossing streets.

 Taking a walk to practice your route is a great idea and great exercise.
 Show them the difference between a sidewalk and the road.
 Remember they will be very excited and it will be helpful to have reinforced basic safety rules ahead of time.

 - If you plan to carve a pumpkin and place a lit candle in it, have a mini lesson on fire safety.
 Show your child the candle and demonstrate or explain what happens when it's lit why they should never touch it.
 Explain where the lit candle will go.
 Make sure you have designated a safe place to keep the lighter or matches so that it won't accidentally be left on a counter in all the excitement.

 - Taking a little time to talk before the big event about candy safety may save you from an untimely melt down during trick or treating.
 Help them to understand that you need to check their candy before eating to make sure it is safe to consume.
 You can explain it's like selecting fruit at the store, you only want to pick the best ones.
 Would you buy a box of crackers that were open?

-Making sure your child had a good dinner can also help limit the desire to consume too much candy.
+- Making sure your child had a good dinner can also help limit the desire to consume too much candy.

-Get them excited about wearing their costume!
+- Get them excited about wearing their costume!
 If it is a character, get a book or dvd or color book and watch how excited they get.

-Have your child practice saying, "Trick or Treat" and "Thank You!"
+- Have your child practice saying, "Trick or Treat" and "Thank You!"

 Tips for Adults to Consider